RuneDK93/telluric-autoencoder/README.md

  $\texttt{TAU}$ is based on a constrained autoencoder structure, which learns a compressed representation of the training data.
 The compressed representation can be used to extract intepreteable components.
 Some of these components relate to telluric absorption of light in the atmosphere of Earth.
 The extracted telluric spectrum can be applied to new observations to perform accurate telluric correction at low computational expense.

 ## Performing telluric correction
 Inspect the *AE_correction.ipynb* notebook for a guide on performing telluric correction.
 Here $\texttt{TAU}$ uses the extracted telluric spectrum on new observations to perform telluric correction.
-Telluric correction is performed with the *telluric_fit* function from *correction.py*.
+Correction is performed with the *telluric_fit* function from *correction.py*.

 ## Training
 Use *Training.pynb* notebook for training the network on a single aperture / order.
 For training on the entire spectral range of the HARPS-N data use the *training.py* script.
 The network is trained on solar observations from the HARPS-N spectrograph but can be extended to other spectrographs.